augudyne/JupyterNotebookForML/README.md

 `docker exec jupyter-notebook jupyter notebook list`

-Copy and paste the link into your web browser
+Copy and paste the link that is printed out into your web browser

 Congratulations!
 You're now in a Jupyter Notebook environment.
-Note that if you copied and pasted my command to run, then all files in this notebook are saved on your host directory `jupyter-notebook-for-ml/notebook`
+Note that if you copied and pasted my command to run, then all files in this notebook are saved on your host directory `path/to/repo/jupyter-notebook-for-ml/notebook`

 # FAQ
 ## How do I get it to show suggestions?